-- A month-by-month proposal of work, a reporting date; and
+- A month-by-month progress tracking plan, a reporting date; and

 - A target date and location for presentation of the work.

-A GRCO proposal should include a request for equipment, supplies, and research-related travel.
-Travel for purposes other than directly conducting research, such as attending or presenting at a conference, will not be funded through GRCO grants.
+A GRCO proposal should include a request for equipment, supplies, participant incentives, consulting services, and research-related travel.
+Travel for purposes other than directly conducting research, such as attending or presenting at a conference, will NOT be funded through GRCO grants.
 Students interested in traveling for conferences should apply for the SGS Graduate Student Travel Award and/or the USUSA Academic Opportunity Fund in addition to or in place of a GRCO grant.
 Additionally, GRCO funds cannot be used for hiring personnel (e.g., undergraduate research assistants).

-All proposals must include a detailed budget (using this form) outlining where the money will be spent.
+All proposals must include a detailed budget (using this template) outlining where the money will be spent.
 All GRCO awards are a maximum of $1,000.

 All proposals must include an up-to-date CV in order to be reviewed.
 Review the GRCO Curriculum Vita guide prior to submitting your application.

 Faculty Letter of Support

 A letter of support from the applicant’s faculty mentor must accompany each GRCO proposal.
-Faculty will receive an automatic email prompting them for the letter when the student submits their proposal, and should email it directly to firstname.lastname@example.org at any time before 11:59pm on June 22 (within one week of the proposal deadline).
+Faculty will receive an automatic email prompting them for the letter when the student submits their proposal, and should email it directly to firstname.lastname@example.org by 11:59pm on June 22 (within one week of the proposal deadline).
 Applicants are encouraged to request letters early to allow appropriate time for faculty to complete support letters.

 The letter should: